arananet/Unamiga_A500_multicore/readme.md

 ### How the Multicore works?

-There two versions of the multicore solution for the Unamiga A500.
+There are two versions of the multicore solution for the Unamiga A500.
 For the 1.4 board, a HAT board has been specially designed.
 This board has an STM32 onboard with a RAM module required for some cores.
 The Unamiga 1.5 uses a STM32 bluepill board to provide the same function.
-The RAM module is already available on the 1.5 version.
+The RAM module is already soldered on the 1.5 version.

-The STM32 bluepill is not provided on the Unamiga 1.5, there is a footprint on the board to add it (soldering is required), a link with a stm32 bluepill module with the stlink for flashing it is provided on the next link (also remember, is required to also have a USB BLASTER):
+The STM32 bluepill is not provided on the Unamiga 1.5, there is a footprint on the board to add it (soldering is required), a link with a stm32 bluepill module with the stlink for flashing it is provided on the next line (also remember, a USB BLASTER is also required):

 https://es.aliexpress.com/item/1005001636595415.html?spm=a2g0o.productlist.0.0.499f782eQoVCgo&algo_pvid=87b0f95e-dd06-4701-abd4-6e29825084b6&algo_expid=87b0f95e-dd06-4701-abd4-6e29825084b6-2&btsid=0b0a556e16038874338337501e6fca&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_

-Also in order to connect the stm32 on the FPGA in the Unamiga 1.5 you will require a little IDC 2x5 female to female cable link this one:
+Also in order to connect the stm32 on the FPGA in the Unamiga 1.4 and the 1.5 you will require a little IDC 2x5 female to female cable link this one:

 https://es.aliexpress.com/item/32700048506.html?spm=a2g0o.productlist.0.0.310b601fW3osbp&algo_pvid=af77932d-76d4-4b9a-b921-a23483ff0068&algo_expid=af77932d-76d4-4b9a-b921-a23483ff0068-8&btsid=0bb0623e16038875348986088ed701&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_

 In both cases (1.4 and 1.5) you will require an additional SD card to store each core in UA2 format.
 You just download each core in UA2 format from the CORES folder and drop them on the root of the multicore sd card.
 Also the STM32 requires an special firmware and core.
 On the Unamiga 1.4 header, the Firmware made by Victor Trucco needs to be burned on the STM32 bluepill (on the 1.4 version is already burned) that goes onboard.
 Also the stm32 requires a core that must be flashed on the FPGA (this is why we need the USB BLASTER).
 On the CORES/MULTICORE folder there is a JIC file that's the one we need to flash on the FPGA.
 By doing this, the fpga always will run the multicore core and will replace the one that was burned before.

 Remeber, some cores requires another SD card because their special filesystem, so make sure you put the correct SD card on the FPGA socket (the one on the back) with the SD that will be used for the selected core.
+There are some special notes on this same readme.

 ### Flashing the STM32 (only for 1.5 headers)